188 Clapp Rd, Scituate, MA 02066, USA

 Owned By: Town of Scituate

 Several miles of woodland trails bordered by stone walls and glacial erratic boulders, plus a babbling brook.
-Links directly to Higgins-MacAllister Preserve (see separate listing).
+Links directly to Higgins-MacAllister Preserve.
 See posted hunting hours on site.
 While you’re in Scituate’s West End neighborhood, also check out the Crosbie Family Preserve.

 Prior to 1831, this land was used primarily for agriculture.
 The forest that is now present probably began growing in the 1850s.
 Old stone walls reveal property boundaries from the past.
 While much of the eastern white pine that grew here a century ago was cut and sold for lumber, there are still a few very large, very old pine trees along the trails.

 Going back even farther in time, Teepee Rock, on the (orange) Maxwell Trail, is a 430 million-year-old outcropping of Avalon granite.
 An unnamed brook flows past it.
 This is one of the most captivating spots on the property!

 Also along the Maxwell Trail, as well as the Carl Pipes Trail (blue), there are several glacial erratic boulders, deposited during the Wisconsin Glaciation, the most recent period of the Ice Age (10,000 years ago).

 In the early 2000s, the Maxwell Conservation Trust began acquiring land in Scituate’s West End.
 These acquisitions enabled the town to later purchase the properties on a more favorable timeline.
 All of the Maxwell Trust’s land was eventually transferred to the town for conservation, thanks to Community Preservation Act funds.